Before you sign a lease, make sure you have the right amount of square footage.

 Whatever your projected growth is, you should plan to be reaching capacity in your offices by the time you are two-thirds to three-quarters of the way through your lease.
 So, if you plan on growing by 20% over the course of a five-year period, then by about year three you should have filled in most of your space.
 That allows two years to consider your options and prepare for an expansion or a move.

 If you are looking for new offices in the Ann Arbor area, we can help.
-Our brokerage team can discuss your business needs and help you find a space that meets your requirements.
+Our brokerage team and commercial real estate management can discuss your business needs and help you find a space that meets your requirements.
 And our design/build team can ensure that your offices match your plans exactly.
 Contact us to get started.